Lodge Cast Iron NZ Buying Guide

 The best induction cookware you can buy.

 Cast iron is naturally magnetic, which means it works perfectly on induction cooktops, no special coating, no compatibility issues, no degradation over time.
-While many induction-compatible pans lose their responsiveness as their base warps or wears, Lodge cast iron only improves with age.
+While many induction-compatible pans lose their responsiveness as their base warps or wears, Lodge cast iron pans only improve with age.
 The flat, thick base maintains full contact with the induction plate for even, efficient heating every time.

 🔥